 thanks

-anyway, i’ll send you the contact number in your personal e-mail. if you’re going there november, rates should be lower since it’s off peak.
+yah, it is! 🙂 you have to try it. 🙂 anyway, i’ll send you the contact number in your personal e-mail. if you’re going there november, rates should be lower since it’s off peak. 🙂

 hi,sounds really interesting gusto ko mag try. be back in bora on aug 16 to 19… meron ba kayong contact number para maka pag arrange sa reef walking?:)